Mistake #1: Failing To Plan

 Mistake #2: The Misuse of Joint Property

 Many individuals have been misinformed about the proper use of joint property.
 While joint property can be beneficial for a married couple, it is a risky method of planning in all other scenarios.
 We have seen a number of situations where a parent, wanting their property to pass to their child without probate or other difficulties, will put their child onto the property under joint tenancy.
 This is most common with homes or retirement accounts.
 The downfall in this planning comes when you and your child disagree on the use of that asset.
 Because you have put your child as a joint tenant, they now own half of that property and share control over it.
-If you need to sell your home for any reason and your child wants to keep it, you will not be able to proceed selling your own home.
-Both owners must be in agreement for changes to be made, and since you made your child an equal owner, they have an equal say.
+If you need to sell your home for any reason and your child wants to keep it for their future inheritance, you will not be able to proceed selling the home.
+Both owners must be in agreement for changes to be made.
 You have given your child a huge amount of control which they may not be ready for.

 The other major concern is that you have made your assets vulnerable to any creditors or debtors that may come after your child’s possessions.
-Because they are now a part owner of your property, creditors and debtors can lay claim on those assets.
+Because they are now a part owner of your property, creditors and debtors can lay claim on those possessions.
 We have seen this result in great losses and ruined family relationships.
 Be cautious in how you use this method of planning.
-In fact, the best route is to create a revocable living trust to ensure that those assets are protected and will still pass to whom you wish without complication or probate.
+In fact, the best route is to create a revocable living trust to ensure that those assets are protected and will still pass to whom you wish without complication.

 About Morris Hall: